cerennk/lactose-coffee-study/README.md

 ---

 ## Data Validity and Reliability
-Although some variables (energy, comfort) are self-reported, standardized measurement scales will be used daily to reduce subjectivity.
+Although the **energy variable** is self-reported, a standardized 1–3 measurement scale will be used daily to reduce subjectivity.
 By keeping sleep duration, meals, and study schedule constant, external bias will be minimized.
 Averaging data across 15-day intervals further improves reliability and reduces random noise.

 ---